linkerd/website/linkerd.io/content/2/service-profiles/_index.md

  ```

  Similarly, you can use the `--proto` flag to create a service profile from a
- protobuf (gRPC) definition file or the `--tap` flag to crete a service profile
+ protobuf (gRPC) definition file or the `--tap` flag to create a service profile
  based on a sampling of live traffic to the service.

  If you'd like to craft your service profile by hand, you can use the